 While there are is a good case for limiting multitasking, you will likely never be able to completely eliminate interruptions from your daily life.
 Here are a few suggestions to help you to get more work done without interruption and to help you to recover from interruptions when they occur.

 - Set aside distraction free periods of time to truly focus on getting things done.
 Limit technology use during these periods.
-Ask for permission from your boss to set aside one hour a day free from instant messaging and cell phone calls.
+Ask for permission from your boss to set aside one hour a day free from instant messaging and phone calls.
 Turn off the automatic notification of email coming into your inbox.

 - When you are interrupted take a moment to jot down the last thought you had or where you were on the task.
 Use sticky notes or a note pad.
 This will help you to recover more quickly upon your return to that task.